To continue reading this article and others for free, please sign up for our newsletter.

 Dawn Flinsch

-Dawn Flinsch is the managing director of development and operations at Sahan Journal.
+Dawn Flinsch is the director of development at Sahan Journal.
 Her career has focused on equitable access to essential services and elevating cultural and emotional enrichment for all Minnesotans.
 She joined Sahan in 2021 following a six-year campaign with MPR | APM which launched verticals focused on water, mental health, early child brain development, an investigative journalism unit, and co-working space for media disruption and innovation.
 She supported capital campaigns for Open Book, a center dedicated to book and literary arts, and the Cesar Pelli-designed Minneapolis Central Library on Nicollet Mall.
 Dawn is a big fan of hot yoga, smart memoirs, and her Gemini twins.

 Michael Tortorello